MonashMath/SCI1022/Unix-CLI.md

 ----

 A file can be renamed with `mv`, which is an abbreviation for "move".
 This name comes from the fact that the command is used, in the most general case, to move one file from a source to a target directory, possibly changing its name at the target directory.
 In the degenerated case in which the source and target directory are equivalent, then the command falls back to file renaming.

 ----
 > *__Exercise 12:__*
 Rename `sentences.txt` as `first_two_sentences.txt`.
-Check that command succeeded.
+Check that the command succeeded.
 Try to rename a file as an existing file.
-Which behaviour do you observe?
+What behaviour do you observe?
 ----

-Finally, files are deleted with `rm`. **Burn the following in your mind:** this command is highly dangerous, there is **NO UNDO**.
+Finally, files are deleted with `rm`. **Be careful!:** this command is highly dangerous, there is **NO UNDO**.

 ----
 > *__Exercise 13:__*
 Delete the  `first_two_sentences.txt` file.
 Confirm that the command has the desired effect.
 ----

 > *__Note:__* A major goal of this subject (actually of its [second module](Git.md)) is that you start using a distributed version control system on a daily basis in order to systematically trace the changes that you perform into your files (e.g., source codes in a computer programming language, documents, reports, articles, figures, etc.).
-Such kind of systems let you, among others, to keep a mirror (clone) of your files on the Cloud (e.g., [GitHub](https://www.github.com) or [GitLab](https://www.gitlab.com)).
-Although it is still possible to loose data using version control, the probability and amount of data loss are minimized if one keeps a systematic and appropriate workflow while using the tool.
+Such systems allow you to keep a mirror (clone) of your files on the Cloud (e.g., [GitHub](https://www.github.com) or [GitLab](https://www.gitlab.com)).
+Although it is still possible to loose data using version control, the probability and amount of data loss are minimized if one keeps to a systematic and appropriate workflow.

 ## 1.3.
 Directories
 <a id="markdown-directories" name="directories"></a>

 In the previous section, we learned some basic commands in order to deal with files.
-In this section, we will learn those that let us handle **directories**, also referred to as **folders**.
+In this section, we will become acquainted with additional commands that allow us to handle **directories**, also referred to as **folders**.

 ### 1.3.1.
 Directory structure
 <a id="markdown-directory-structure" name="directory-structure"></a>

 Recall from [Section 1.1.6](#116-the-unix-file-system) that the Unix file system is a tree of directories, where a directory is in turn a container of files and/or more directories.
-The root of the tree is indicated with a forward slash character, i.e.,  `/`.
+The root of the tree is indicated with a forward slash character, `/`.
 Any directory or file of the system can be uniquely identified by an *absolute path*.
-An absolute path is nothing but the full path from the root of the tree to the particular directory or file at hand, where the name of each directory in this path is separated using the forward slash character, i.e.,  `/`.
+An absolute path is the full path from the root of the tree to the particular directory or file at hand, where the name of each directory in this path is separated using the forward slash character `/`.
 For example, in [Figure 11](#fig_unix_file_system), the *absolute path* for the `ls` file, the `mthomas` folder, and the `bin` folder are `/bin/ls`, `/home/mthomas`,  and `/usr/bin`, respectively.

 Using the absolute path of a directory one can list its contents using the `ls` command.
 For example, we can see the contents of the root directory as follows (the particular output in your system might vary):